This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 2. Tin Cans For Adding Under The Counter Space

 These utensil holders from IKEA which are used for keeping spatulas and serving spoons can also be used for adding up space under the counter by attaching them to the interiors of cabinet doors.
-All you need is some mounting strip to attach it in the interiors under the counter at the place of your choice.
+All you need is some mounting strip to attach it to the interiors under the counter at the place of your choice.

 3. Indoor Herb Garden For The Kitchen

 A small herb garden will add too much beauty to your kitchen.
 Just imagine the view of the sunlight from the window gracing its sparkle to these short herbs(although for that you need to keep windows clean).
-It is wall mounted, requiring minimal space, not any of your floor space.
+It is wall-mounted, requiring minimal space, not any of your floor space.